gfwilliams/EspruinoSerialTerminal/README.md

 It implements basic VT100 terminal features (up/down/left/right/etc) - enough for you to write code using the Espruino.
 You can also use the right-hand pane to write JavaScript code on the PC, and can then click the 'transfer' icon to send that code directly down the Serial Port.

 Currently, it's a bit of a mess inside - quickly hacked together from the Chrome example and hence under their Apache licence.
-Please, if you have some free time, help me make this better!
+Please, if you have some free time then help us make this better!

 Installing From Chrome Web Store
 ----------------------------